Singaporeans celebrate repeal of gay sex ban

 LGBT activists have called the move "a win for humanity".

-In his speech, the prime minister also said the government would ensure better legal protection for the definition of marriage as between a man and a woman - effectively making it harder for gay marriage to be legalised.
-Read more here.e
+The prime minister went on to say the government would ensure better legal protection for the definition of marriage as between a man and a woman - effectively making it harder for gay marriage to be legalised.